-For the USMLE you should know how to interpret a plain film chest x-ray.
-Having a system is important that you can use to spot pathology quickly and effectively.
-There are many systems out there which will encompass every aspect of an X-ray, but on the USMLE, a quick method is best given that you only have just over one minute per question.
+For the USMLE, you should know how to interpret a plain film chest x-ray.
+Having a system is important as it will help you to spot pathology quickly and effectively.
+There are many systems out there which will encompass every aspect of an X-ray, but on the USMLE it is best to use a quick method as you only have just over one minute per question.

 There are many cardiac pathologies that can be diagnosed with a simple chest X-ray.

 Heart failure is often broken up into two categories for the USMLE: left- and right-sided.
 Left-sided heart failure occurs when the left ventricle cannot pump enough blood to the body, causing blood to back up in the lungs.
 Symptoms include pulmonary edema, orthopnea, paroxysmal nocturnal dyspnea, and patients can cough up pink frothy sputum.